 Collection of lady’s mantle (Alchemilla spp) samples for chemical composition assessment.
 Image: Institute for Environmental Solutions.

 Assessment of the plant chemical composition

 Samples from growing tests in experimental fields IES’s researchers pass on to Latvian Institute of Organic Synthesis experts who evaluate the active compound concentration.
 These tests will provide an insight into which active substances can be found in these plants and how valuable are each of the species.
 Dr Arta Kronberga explains first results of chemical composition assessment: “chemical composition tests are still ongoing, but we have received first results.
 We can see that wild plant species that are grown in experimental fields show unique results.
-For example, together with Latvian Institute of Organic Synthesis experts we have discovered that valuable active compounds can be found in greater celandine.
-So far, it has not been mentioned in the scientific literature.”
+For example, together with Latvian Institute of Organic Synthesis experts we have discovered that in some plant species valuable active compounds can be found and there are no previous mentions in the scientific literature.”